yurkoturskiy/cs-curriculum/README.md

 ## 5. ClojureScript and PureScript

 As a Frontend Developer, I should try these languages and see all the benefits they provide compared to JS and TS.

+## 6. TypeScript

+I intended to bring all my experience from the languages above to TypeScript, so it is necessary to have it here.

+## 7. Python

+I already have experience in Python though it's not my primary language.
+I don't want to drop it cause I have plans where to use it in the future.